Dr Lauren McMichan

 Personal statement

-Lauren is currently a Teaching Fellow within the Physical Activity for Health group at the University of Strathclyde, teaching on the BSc Sport and Physical Activity degree programme.
-Lauren completed a BSc in Physiology and Sport Science (2012) and MSc in Sport and Exercise Science (2013) at the University of Glasgow.
-Lauren joined the Physical Activity for Health group at the University of Strathclyde in 2014 to undertake her PhD which she completed in 2018.
-Lauren has worked as a Research Assistant at both the University of the West of Scotland and the University of Strathclyde before her current teaching role.
+Lauren is currently a Teaching Fellow within the Physical Activity for Health group at the University of Strathclyde and is programme lead for the BSc Sport and Physical Activity programme.
+Lauren completed a BSc in Physiology and Sport Science and MSc in Sport and Exercise Science at the University of Glasgow before undertaking her PhD at the University of Strathclyde, which she completed in 2018.
+Lauren has also worked as a Research Assistant at both the University of the West of Scotland and the University of Strathclyde before her current teaching role.

 Back to staff profile